Notable People

 A long career without a fake reinvention

-Pace's exhibition history underscores another important point.
+Pace's exhibition history shows another important point.
 Mangold's career has not depended on a dramatic late reinvention or a celebrity boom.
 It has instead been marked by steady institutional seriousness: major exhibitions across decades, public collections in leading museums, and ongoing attention to new bodies of work well into his eighties.

 There is something instructive about that.